Skip to content

 Compliance10 min read

-Complete guide to sanctions screening: OFAC SDN list, EU consolidated list, UN sanctions, FCA obligations, and best practices for businesses in 2026.
+Complete guide to sanctions screening: OFAC SDN list, DFAT consolidated list, UN sanctions, AUSTRAC obligations

-Illustration for Sanctions Screening: OFAC, EU Lists and Compliance Best Practices โ€” Compliance
+Illustration for Sanctions Screening: OFAC, DFAT Consolidated List โ€” Compliance

 Summarize this article with

-This guide explains how sanctions screening works, which lists to cover, regulatory obligations under UK and EU law, and the operational best practices that leading compliance teams apply in 2026.
+This guide explains how sanctions screening works, which lists to cover, regulatory obligations under Australian law, and the operational best practices that leading compliance teams apply in 2026.

 What is sanctions screening?